9seconds/chore/README.md

 ## Elevator pitch

-I've been doing software engineering for almost 15 years and understood some things about myself: I tend to abuse `Ctrl+R` in a terminal and routinely perform a set of actions.
+I've been doing software engineering for some time and understood a couple of things about myself.
+One example: I used to abuse `Ctrl+R` in a terminal and to routinely perform a set of actions.
 Sooner or later I turn them into scripts even if all they do is execute another command.
-I did it in a couple of very different companies in the past and will do it in the future: this is not about projects, this is how I do things.
+I followed the same princinple in a couple of very different companies in the past and will do it in the future: this is not about projects, this is how I do things.
 I like to have wrappers for boring ceremonies.